dirkpostma/movie-search-app/docs/DEVELOPMENT_LOG.md

 ## Combined search & popular hooks

 After creating an inifite query hook for popular movies, I also create a hook that combines the search and popular queryies.
 This way, the results can be share on a single page.
 If query is empty, the movie list is populated with popular movies, otherwise, its populate with search results.

+## Scroll to top

+After running UI tests, it appeared that the FlashList start on top when query changed, resulting in list to start "half way", which can be confusing for user.
+To improve UX the movie list is now scrolled to top on each query change.
+This is implemented by exposing `scrollToTop` method to parent component.